-Trying to decide where you want to travel solo to in 2018?
+Trying to decide where you want to travel solo?
 How about visiting San Miguel de Allende, selected by Travel and Leisure magazine readers as the Best City in World.
 A historic hotbed of mystical and creative activity, this colorful, lively Mexican city is better than ever.
 Celebrity chefs, art galleries galore, stunning Spanish Colonial architecture, Meso American pyramids, artisan markets and music everywhere makes San Miguel the perfect setting for a great solo adventure.

-Happily, this June AstridTravel,LLC in partnership with the Arts Council of Greater Baton Rouge is offering a seven-day trip to San Miguel de Allende as the second Art Routes cultural travel initiative.
+Happily, June, 2018 AstridTravel,LLC in partnership with the Arts Council of Greater Baton Rouge is offered a seven-day trip to San Miguel de Allende as the second Art Routes cultural travel initiative.
 What makes the Art Routes trips so special is their focus on discovering fabulous art and cultures around the world.
 The first collaborative excursion was a fantastic week in St. Petersburg, the cultural capital of Russia, which focused on Classical Dance, specifically ballet.

 Now our second travel experience will have a completely different theme; the art, culture and mysticism of Meso America that was centered in San Miguel de Allende, as well as, the dynamic, modern elements of the city's vibrant essence.
 As with the St Petersburg trip, the San Miguel itinerary will be filled with a variety of activities to give the solo traveler a complete and vivid understanding of what makes this city and it's culture unique.

-Before sharing with you some of the highlights of the upcoming San Miguel Art Routes trip, I like to explain why it is also considered the "most beautiful city in Mexico."
+Before sharing with you some of the highlights of the upcoming San Miguel Art Routes trip, I’d like to explain why it is also considered the most beautiful city in Mexico.
 Situated in the Guanajuato mountainous region, San Miguel enjoys a year round temperate climate with clean, crisp air and many days filled with sunny skies.
 The weather and geography make it a place where flowers and vegetation flourish.
 Many residences and commercial buildings have an indoor/outdoor design with interior courtyard gardens and gathering spaces where people can enjoy this healthy, invigorating spot on Earth.

-Besides the natural and man-made beauty, the warm and friendly people of San Miguel make it a comfortable place for solo travelers to visit.
-Hard-working and family-oriented, the residents love their "paradise" of a city and welcome travelers to discover the "magic" of their home.
-Gathering in open air markets, cafes or squares the spirited city dwellers enjoy conversation, food, mariachi music with friends and foreigners alike.
+Besides the natural and man-made beauty, the warm and friendly people of San Miguel make it a comfortable Mexican city for solo travelers to visit.
+Hard-working and family-oriented, the residents love their paradise of a city and welcome travelers to discover the magic of their home.
+Gathering in open air markets, cafes or squares the spirited city dwellers daily enjoy conversation, food, mariachi music with friends and foreigners alike.
 Hospitality is in the air in San Miguel.

-The genesis for this San Miguel tour evolved from a conversation I had with a friend about my trip to Egypt and how the history and civilization of Ancient Egypt had fascinated me so greatly which led me to want to continue traveling to places that had a strong spiritual and mystical past.
-These storied locations usually included fabulous architecture and artifacts such as ancient cities, pyramids, hieroglyphic writing systems, etc. Casually, friend shared her son Albert Coffee, a noted Meso American archeologist, lived, excavated, worked and conducted tours of the area outside San Miguel known as the Canada de la Virgin, the location of a powerful, ancient Olemic Indian civilization.
-Suddenly, during this conversation, I had an "Ah Ha" moment.
+The genesis for this San Miguel tour evolved from a conversation I had with a friend about my life-changing trip to Egypt and how the history and civilization of Ancient Egypt had fascinated me so greatly which has led me to want to continue traveling to places that have a strong spiritual and mystical past.
+These storied locations usually included fabulous architecture and artifacts such as ancient cities, pyramids, hieroglyphic writing systems, etc.

-Knowing San Miguel was an upscale, tourist destination with wonderful things to do and see surrounding the arts and culture scene, I had already had it on my potential Art Routes destination list.
+Knowing San Miguel was an upscale, tourist destination with plenty of wonderful things to do and see surrounding the arts and culture scene, I had already had this city on my potential Art Routes destination list.
 When I found out that it had a mystical past which paralleled that of Egypt, the deal was sealed.
 We would be traveling to San Miguel.

 Meso America, which encompasses the southern tip of Mexico and most of Guatemala, was the home of several powerful Ancient civilizations such as the Olmec, the Toltec, the Mayan and the Aztec.
 Like the Egyptians, these early Meso Americans worshipped many gods, practiced blood sacrifices, and developed a calendar which helped them change from hunter-gatherer societies to agricultural based economies.
 Similar to other areas of the world where there are pyramids or pyramid-like structures, the man-made mountains in San Miguel have a relationship with the heavens.
 Basically, they are astronomically oriented.

-In addition, we will have lunch with and listen to a noted "archaeoastronomer."
+In addition, we had lunch with and listened to a noted archaeoastronomer.
 How do you like that for a profession?
 Pretty far out in my book!
-We will learn how the people of the past have understood the phenomena in the sky and the role the sky played in their culture.
+We learned how the people of the past understood the phenomena in the sky and the role the sky played in their culture and daily lives.
 Why did ancient man all over the world want to build pyramids?
 Where did this knowledge and inspiration come from to do these mysterious things?
-Looking forward to hearing the archaeoastronomer's answers to these thought-provoking questions!
+The archaeoastronomer's answers to these thought-provoking questions were fascinating.